Can I work in the UK as a visitor? Yes, in some circumstances

 Planning a work trip to the UK?

-If you have questions about what visas and documentation you need, or what activities specific to you and your work are permissible in the UK, you can book a 30-minute video call with us below.
+If you have questions about what visas and documentation you need, or what activities specific to you and your work are permissible in the UK, get in touch with a Seraphus lawyer via the contact form below.